All comparisonsTask Managers

 Apple Reminders

-Habitica fails first because gamification distracts from execution.
+Habitica fails first because it breaks when gamification distracts from execution.

 Verdict